gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 ## Add GitLab's data to the Elasticsearch index

-After [enabling Elasticsearch](#enable-elasticsearch), you must run some special rake tasks to add GitLab's data to the Elasticsearch index.
+After [enabling Elasticsearch](#enable-elasticsearch), you must run the following rake tasks to add GitLab's data to the Elasticsearch index.

-The following actions might take a while depending on how big your Git repositories are.
+It might take a while depending on how big your Git repositories are.

 ---